paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 Subsecs. (e) to (g).
 Pub.
 L. 104–275, § 103(b), added subsecs. (e) to (g).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 118–210, title II, § 209(c), Jan.
+2, 2025, 138 Stat.
+2766, provided that: “The amendments made by this section [amending this section] shall take effect as if included in such Act [Pub.
+L. 118–95] on the date of the enactment of such Act [Oct.
+1, 2024].”

 #### Effective Date of 2024 Amendment
 Pub.
 L. 118–95, § 2(b)(2), Oct.
 1, 2024, 138 Stat.
-1568, provided that: “The amendments made by subsection (a) [amending this section] shall apply to commercial driver education programs on and after the date that is 180 days after the date on which the Secretary establishes the requirements under paragraph (1) of this subsection [set out as a note below].”
+1568, as amended by Pub.
+L. 118–210, title II, § 209(b)(1), Jan.
+2, 2025, 138 Stat.
+2766, provided that: “The amendments made by subsection (a) [amending this section] shall apply to commercial driver education programs on and after the date that is 365 days after the date on which the Secretary establishes the requirements under paragraph (1) of this subsection [set out as a note below].”

 #### Effective Date of 2022 Amendment
 Pub.
 L. 117–174, § 2(b), Aug.
 26, 2022, 136 Stat.
 2106, provided that: “The amendment made by subsection (a) [amending this section] shall apply with respect to a quarter, semester, or term, as applicable, commencing on or after the date of the enactment of this Act [Aug.
 26, 2022].”